usnistgov/oscal-xproc3/testing/readme.md

 Naturally the application of all these rules can be altered by editing the Schematron.

-Depending on the demand, similar rules can be enforced for XSLT and XSpec.
+Depending on requirements and demand, similar rules can be enforced for XSLT and XSpec.

+---